 Jess Green is an award-winning performance poet and script writer for theatre and TV.
-She has written episodes of EastEnders, Holby City and Casualty, has work in development with Wall to Wall and BBC Studios, was part of BBC Writers Academy 2019 and became BBC Slam Champion in 2018.
+She has written episodes of EastEnders, Holby City and Casualty, was part of BBC Writers Academy 2019 and became BBC Slam Champion in 2018.

 She began to garner a following in 2013 with her viral poem, Dear Mr Gove and since then has performed at Glastonbury, Latitude, Bestival and BBC 6 Music Festival as well as poetry events around the UK.
 She has featured on BBC 6 Music, E4, BBC5Live, ITV and BBC Breakfast as well as in The Guardian, Huffington Post, The Independent and The Spectator.